diem/whackadep/README.md

 - **web-backend**.
 This is the dashboard that you use to manage your dependencies.
 It is written with the [Rocket](https://rocket.rs/) web framework.
 - **cronjobs**.
 These are cronjobs that need to run periodically in order to check if new dependency upgrades are available.
 It is based on [guppy](https://github.com/facebookincubator/cargo-guppy).
 - **db**.
-This is the [PostgreSQL](https://www.postgresql.org/) database where information about dependencies throughout the lifetime of the codebase are persisted.
+This is the [Mongodb]() database where information about dependencies throughout the lifetime of the codebase are persisted.

 In addition, the file structure include the following folders: